kajanth/blog/links/index.md

 ---
 layout: links
 title: All Links
-excerpt: "A List of Projects"
+excerpt: "A List of Links"
 comments: false
 ---